 Lake Washington is the largest lake in Brevard County, and it is one of the first in a series of lakes that give rise to the St. Johns River.
-Wading birds, shorebirds, Purple Gallinules and Limpkins can be found on this community park’s waterfront.
-In addition, Bald Eagles and Snail Kites occasionally are seen from this vantage.
-Sparrows inhabit the fallow edges of the park, and Bobolinks and warblers pass through in spring and fall migration.
-In winter, both Marsh and Sedge Wrens occur at this site, providing a good opportunity to compare these two skulkers.
-Other interesting winter finds include Nashville Warblers, Painted Buntings and Hermit Thrushes.
-This park has a boat ramp and an airboat launch, and can have heavy traffic on weekends.
-During off-peak times, consider boating down to the southern end of the lake, which may provide a better chance of finding Snail Kites.
+Wood Storks, Least Bittern, Greater Yellowlegs, Purple Gallinules and Limpkins can be found on this community park’s waterfront.
+Bald Eagles, Snail Kites and Northern Harrier have all been recorded and be sure to search for wintering sparrows around weedy edges of the park.
+During migration, Red-eyed Vireo, Bobolink, and Magnolia Warbler are possible and in winter, both Marsh and Sedge Wrens can be found.
+Painted Buntings are sometimes present during the winter months.
+This park has a busy boat ramp and airboat launch on weekends.
+On a weekday when boat traffic is less busy, launch your kayak or canoe from the boat ramp and paddle to the southern end of the lake for a better chance to see Snail Kite.